Article Translations: (Spanish)

 - Be involved.
 Learn all you can about ADHD.
 Follow the treatment your child's health care provider recommends.
-Keep all recommended appointments for therapy.
+Go to all recommended therapy visits.

 - Give medicines safely.
 If your child is taking ADHD medicine, always give it at the recommended time and dose.
 Keep medicines in a safe place.

 - Work with your child's school.
-Ask teachers if your child should have an IEP.
+Ask teachers if your child should have an IEP or 504 plan.
 Meet often with teachers to find out how your child is doing.
-Work together to help your child do well.
+Work together to help your child do well

 - Parent with purpose and warmth.
 Learn what parenting approaches are best for a child with ADHD — and which can make ADHD worse.
 Talk openly and supportively about ADHD with your child.
 Focus on your child's strengths and positive qualities.

 - Connect with others for support and awareness.
-Join a support organization for ADHD to get updates on treatment and other information.
+Join a support group like CHADD for ADHD to get updates on treatment and other information.